AequilibraE/qaequilibrae/docs/source/networksfromscratch.rst

 available by the Australian Bureau of Statistics (ABS).
 One could decide to go down to meshblocks, but the added complexity that arise from the lack of full demographic data from the ABS is not justifiable for the development of this example.

-* Demand:
-There is no Household Travel Survey (HTS) for Alice Springs that we know of, so we have borrowed data from
-..
-Transit network / GTFS
-..
-Socio-economic data:

-..
-Other:

 Building the network